error-try-again/QRGen/README.md

 Bash/Shell (Automation) and has several key layers.

 The idea was initially conceived when I found myself needing to generate a large number of QR codes for a project, and I was unable to find a suitable self-hostable solution.
 I decided to build my own, and QRGen was born.
 The project is free because I was so damn sick of seeing QR code generation services monetizing the hell out of their users, and I hope that others find it useful and can make use of what I've built here.

 The project is self-hostable and has been developed over approximately a month.
 It's undergone extensive manual testing.
 Continuous improvements and bug fixes are expected, with contributions welcome.

-A full write up and comprehensive documentation is underway, but for now, here's a quick overview of the project.
+A full write up and comprehensive documentation is underway [here](https://insomniacvoid.dev/posts/qr-gen), but for now, here's a quick overview of the project.

 ## Features